 Newer, more aggressive bowling balls paired with ever-changing lane conditions make today’s game, in some ways, more difficult than the game of years past.

 Adding loft into your bag of tricks will reward you at some point in time throughout a league season or tournament.
-Coach Erik Vermilyea with Track demonstrates how to practice lofting the gutter cap, when you only have fresh oil to bowl on.
+Bowling coach Erik Vermilyea demonstrates how to practice lofting the gutter cap when you only have fresh oil to bowl on.

 Why do bowlers loft the gutter cap?